 - Internships are also an excellent opportunity for pre-doctoral students to explore computer science research prior to embarking on a research career.

 - We encourage applicants with diverse academic backgrounds and interdisciplinary interests, e.g. intersecting social science, economics, law, humanities, and others.

 - We particularly welcome applications from individuals belonging to underrepresented groups in CS or other STEM fields.

 - Our internships are very competitive and all applicants are expected to have an excellent academic record, regardless of its length.

 Please apply by the following deadlines:

-- For internships starting in May or June, apply by December 31 of the previous year
+- For internships starting between May and August, apply by November 1 of the previous year

 - For internships starting at any other time of the year, apply at least 4 months before your intended starting date